totalspectrum/riscvemu/README.md

   BC1 - wait register; if a value is written here we wait until the
         cycle counter matches it
-  BC2 - debug register, used for internal debug purposes 7Fx - COG registers 1F0 - 1FF
+  BC2 - debug register, used for internal debug purposes BC3 - millisecond counter: unsigned 32 bit count of elapsed milliseconds
+        this is generated from the 64 bit cycle counter using fast 64 bit division
+  7Fx - COG registers 1F0 - 1FF
 ```